 As part of the 2022-2024 Strategic Plan the Company developed an environmental, social and governance program (the "ESG Program") based on research, industry best practices, materiality to the business and stakeholders, and external guidance from experts.
 The ESG Program includes the identification and prioritization of climate related risks and opportunities and is regularly reviewed by executive leadership, including the CEO, COO and CFO.
-For more information on the Company's ESG Program, please see the Company's 2022 Sustainability Overview on the Company's website at www.bird.ca.
+The Company's 2025-2027 Strategic Plan positions the ESG Program as a key component in the execution of the Company's strategic priorities and a burgeoning competitive advantage.

-The 2023 Sustainability Overview is expected to be released in May of 2024.
+For more information on the Company's ESG Program, please see the Company's 2023 Sustainability Overview on the Company's website at www.bird.ca.
+The 2024 Sustainability Overview is expected to be released in May of 2025.